Sectarian Harmony In Indonesia's Capital Faces a Major Test

 Sutanudjaja, who is also ethnic Chinese, blames Ahok for sowing communal division with his brusque manner.
 “Public officials have a certain standard not to provoke or offend people,” she says.
 “It’s not related to his ethnicity but about his position as a public official.
 It’s like having Donald Trump saying ridiculous things.”

-Nevertheless, latest polls published by the Kompas newspaper on Thursday put Ahok at eight percentage points ahead of rivals.
+Nevertheless, latest polls published by the newspaper Kompas on Thursday put Ahok at eight percentage points ahead of rivals.
 Whether he can stay out of jail is another story.
 But for now, it looks like Jakartans are rejecting the FPI’s invective.

 A lot of Chinese aren't buying into identity politics either.
-“I still don’t know who I will vote for,” says Yulus, hilariously.
+“I still don’t know who I will vote for,” says Latif, hilariously.
 “Ahok is too loud, too rude.
 A lot of Chinese people don’t like him.”